How To Measure Vertical Jump (With Or Without Equipment)

 3. Record & Analyze Vertical Jump Data

 The device will produce a variety metrics describing ground reaction forces, hang time, rate of force development, as well as vertical jump height.
+For a more comprehensive assessment, you should record your best jump and also calculate the average jump height from multiple attempts.

 Some devices won’t directly display jump height however this can be derived from the force-time curve.